flurmind/RadioStationList/README.md

 - genre;
 - country.

-The station order can be changed on the settings page using **drag-and-drop** or the ▲▼ move buttons.
+The station order can be changed on the settings page by dragging station logos (drag-and-drop) or using the ▲▼ move buttons.

 * * *